deveezy/deveezy/README.md

 - 🌱 I’m currently learning all about CS but already know something ;)
 - 💬 Ask me about C/C++, Linux, Windows.
 - 📫 How to reach me: deveezysl@gmail.com
-- ⚡ Fun fact: I'm from Donetsk(UA), but now I live in Krasnodar(RU)